-- Facilities that Identify No Positives in Residents or HCPs - Initiate OB Exit Testing. - Facilities must ensure testing of ALL HCP and residents except those who have tested positive in the previous 90 days in order to initiate OB Exit Testing. - Lab-based PCR testing frequency decreases to every 7 days until the outbreak is closed. - Daily rapid testing continues for HCP and residents who are not fully vaccinated. - Facilities may resume or continue admissions, communal dining, and group activities, for all residents regardless of vaccination status. - Facilities that Identify a Positive Resident or HCP - Continue to follow OB testing protocol. - Lab-based PCR testing frequency is every 3-4 days. - Facilities should stop admissions, communal dining, and group activities for unvaccinated persons. - Discordant Results - When discordant results are identified between POC antigen tests and lab-based PCR, Facilities should consult the CDC tool Considerations for
+- Facilities that Identify No Positives in Residents or HCPs - Initiate OB Exit Testing. - Facilities must ensure testing of ALL HCP and residents except those who have tested positive in the previous 90 days in order to initiate OB Exit Testing. - Lab-based PCR testing frequency decreases to every 7 days until the outbreak is closed. - Daily rapid testing continues for HCP and residents who are not fully vaccinated. - Facilities may continue admissions, communal dining, and group activities for all residents regardless of vaccination status. - Facilities that Identify a Positive Resident or HCP - Continue to follow OB testing protocol. - Lab-based PCR testing frequency is every three four days. - Facilities should ensure that all potential new admissions who are unvaccinated individuals are notified of the facility outbreak prior to their admission using this approved CDPHE template document "Unvaccinated RCF admission during a COVID-19 outbreak".